tpyork/hgen-612/course-info/hgen-612_syllabus.md

 **Lana Sargent**, PhD, RN, FNP-C, GNP-BC
 Assistant Professor, Adult Health and Nursing Systems
 **Dana Lapato**, PhD
-Assistant Professor, Human and Molecular Genetics
+Assistant Professor, Psychiatry

 - - -

 ## Hybrid Synochronous Instruction
 HGEN 612 will primarily meet in-person.
 Please check the course schedule for meeting location (physical/remote).
 When remote lectures are indicated there should be no expectation that content will be recorded.
 The course modality is "hybrid synchronous" and there is an attendence requirement (see below).

 ### In-person
 There are limited outlets in the VIPBG Conference Room so be sure to bring a fully charged laptop to each class.
-I am working on moving the course to the 3<sup>rd</sup> floor of the same building which will accommodate everyones' power needs (water damage has been reported in this room so we are kicked out for now).

 ### Remote
 My preference is that students attend remote lectures with their cameras on.
 Ok, so I know this isn't going to happen but how about with your camera on for the frist 10 minutes?